shadowcode528/Portfolio/README.md

 # Portfolio
- A portfolio describing my skills, it will grow in teh future
+ A portfolio describing my skills, it will grow in the future, and its small for know becuase im a student in high school